Program Tips

 Students with Disabilities

-Students who have pre-program status have been accepted into the college but not into the program.
-Pre-program status may be granted because the program is filled to capacity, admissions requirements need to be satisfied, or the program start date is in the future.
-For more detailed information, visit the Pre-Program Health Advisement page.
+Students who have pre-core status have been accepted into the college but not into the program.
+Pre-core status may be granted because the program is filled to capacity, academic preparedness requirements need to be satisfied, or the program start date is in the future.
+For more detailed information, visit the Pre-Core Health Advisement page.

 Criminal Background Check

 By completing these courses ahead of time, students can decrease their credit load when they reach the highly demanding core program courses and increase their success rate in the program.
 Students must complete General Anatomy & Physiology before starting the program.
-It is strongly recommended that pre-program students also complete Microbiology, Biochemistry and all other general education courses while waiting to enroll in the core program.
-Students who complete these courses as pre-program students will NOT be able to finish the program early; program core courses must be taken sequentially.
+It is strongly recommended that pre-core students also complete Microbiology, Biochemistry, and all other general education courses while waiting to enroll in the core program.
+Students who complete these courses as pre-core students will NOT be able to finish the program early; program core courses must be taken sequentially.

-The courses listed below are available to pre-program students:
+The courses listed below are available to pre-core students:

 • 834-110 Elementary Algebra w/ Applications *